corinnt/dripseq-peaks/README.md

 &nbsp;&nbsp;&nbsp;&nbsp;  Otherwise, run `conda activate rloops-x64` in terminal

-2. Input data should be placed in data/ directory with the following naming convention:
+2. Data should be placed in data/ directory with the following naming convention:

     forward_< treament >_< replicate number >